James E. Menkhaus

 - Courses Taught

 - Professional Experience

-Aside from theology and teaching, I enjoy rooting for the Cincinnati Reds, Cleveland Browns, and Duke Blue Devil basketball team (national Champs 2015!).
+Aside from theology and teaching, I enjoy rooting for the Cincinnati Reds, Cleveland Browns, Cleveland Cavs (2016 NBA Champions!!) and Duke Blue Devil basketball team (national Champs 2015!).
 I enjoy traveling and hope to eventually visit Antarctica.
+I am a huge Mumford and Sons fan and have sen them in concert 4 times.
 Random fun facts?
-I don't wear dress shoes and have never made a PowerPoint presentation.
+I rarely wear dress shoes and have never made a PowerPoint presentation.
 If you ever want to chat theology...or anything else, come by my office with a Mountain Dew!